dcascade-py/dcascade-py/README.md

 ## Making your own project

-You can modify the user_script example to correspond to your own project.
+You can modify the user_script example (00-DCASCADE_user_script_example_Vjosa.py) to correspond to your own project.
-If you are under Github versionning, please duplicate in the same folder the example user script (00-DCASCADE_user_script_example_Vjosa.py), so that it remains untouched.

 Inputs to the model (reachdata and discharge) are generated externally.
 Examples are provided in the folder "inputs", and instruction for generating them are available at: TODO.
 In your user script, modify the path to point at your input location.

-Modify also the output name to store your own outputs in the dcascade_results folder.
+Modify also the output name to store your own outputs in the "cascade_results" folder.

 You can modify the simulation parameters to correspond to your river network, and then run your case study.